 Bulk Reset Group Policy Settings

-Now, if you are not sure what policies you’ve changed or if there are many them, then it is not feasible to find and change one at a time.
-To deal with that, you can just delete the folders where the policy settings are stored.
-When you delete the folder, Windows will reset all the policies to the default.
+If you are not sure which policies you’ve changed or when there are too many changes and it is not feasible to find and change them one at a time, you can just delete the folders where the policy settings are stored.
+This will bulk reset the group policy settings to its default value.

 The above action will open the Command Prompt with admin rights.
 Here, copy the below command and execute it.